DSchau/personal-website-2024/src/content/posts/uses.md

 - **Herman Miller Embody**.
 I sit in my chair roughly ~8-hours per day.
 The Embody is a great chair.
 - **Apple Trackpad**.
 I love Apple's trackpad in their laptops, and the trackpad is a great accessory.
 I particularly like it in combination with Bettertouchtool to add custom gestures.
 - **Keychron Q2 Pro**.
 Best mechanical keyboard I've ever used.
 It's heavy, the presses are satisfying, and I love some of the features like the volume knob.
+- **Opal C1 Webcam**.
+It's not without its issues, but it's a reasonably close DSLR-like experience for much cheaper for better looking video calls.
+- **Elgato Key Light**.
+Lighting is arguably more important than anything else for good appearance on video calls, and this is the best light I've found.